-Medium exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.
+Medium is an open platform that exists to share ideas and perspectives from the world’s most insightful writers, thinkers, and storytellers.

 We welcome thoughtful and civil discussion from a broad spectrum of viewpoints.
 Nevertheless, to maintain a safe and welcoming environment for a wide range of people to engage in meaningful conversations, we prohibit certain conduct.